 In Florida, the traditional term “custody” has been replaced with terms such as parental responsibility and time-sharing to better reflect the intentions of state lawmakers to create a system in which both parents are active in the child’s life and where the child has access to both parents.
-If you are planning to divorce and you have minor children in the home, a Miami child custody lawyer can help you develop a parenting plan that reflects the best interest of your child.
+If you are planning to divorce and have minor children in the home, a Miami child custody lawyer from Vasquez de Lara Law Group can help you develop a parenting plan that reflects your child’s best interest.

 The Parenting Plan

 A parenting plan is a document that is included in both temporary orders as well as the final divorce orders.
-This plan provides a clear outline of issues such as:
+This plan provides a clear outline of child custody issues such as:

-- A time-sharing schedule, including how holidays will be shared.
+- A parenting time schedule, including how time sharing during holidays will be shared.

 - How communication about the children will be handled between the parents.